 - 2.10 The SHMA has also sought to consider if higher housing provision is needed (relative to the demographic-led projections) to support growth in employment.
-The SHMA considers two economic growth scenarios: - A baseline employment growth forecast from Cambridge Econometrics (CE); and - A Local Knowledge Economic Growth Scenario developed by Dorset County Council in conjucnction with the Eastern Dorset local authorities to provide a more realistic and informed assessment of potential economic growth in each area, and incorporates the implications of the Dorset LEP's Strategic Economic Plan. - 2.11 In the case of Christchurch however, having assessed the forecasts taking account of other factors and local drivers the baseline forecasts were considered to be broadly realistic. - 2.12 The SHMA relates growth in employment to that of the overall population, and thus considers the level of housing delivery required to support growth in the resident work force.
+The SHMA considers two economic growth scenarios: - A baseline employment growth forecast from Cambridge Econometrics (CE); and - A Local Knowledge Economic Growth Scenario developed by Dorset County Council in conjucnction with the Eastern Dorset local authorities to provide a more realistic and informed assessment of potential economic growth in each area, and incorporates the implications of the Dorset LEP's Strategic Economic Plan. - 2.11 In Purbeck, the Local Knowledge Scenario considered that performance of the construction and accommodation and food sectors was more likely follow UK trends, with lower growth expected in financial and business services, and stronger growth in manufacturing. - 2.12 The SHMA relates growth in employment to that of the overall population, and thus considers the level of housing delivery required to support growth in the resident work force.
 The following factors are relevant: - Relationship between jobs and people in work: recognising that some people may hold down more than one job ('double jobbing'); - Commuting patterns: recognising that commuting patterns may influence the balance between jobs and residents in employment in different areas; and - Employment rates: which describe the proportion of people who are in work.